Do You Hear the People Sing?: Use in politics

+In the 2024 South Korean protests over former President Yoon Suk Yeol declaration of martial law in the country, the song was used by various protest groups standing outside of the National Assembly.

 On 16 September 2016, during his presidential campaign, Donald Trump used the song in a rally in Miami under the parody title Les Déplorables, a response to Hillary Clinton's controversial "basket of deplorables" label.

 On 15 November 2022, it was among the songs played before Trump announced his 2024 presidential campaign.